-The Veteran Services staff is your primary point of contact for any military- or veteran-related issues, concerns, or questions you may have.
-We're located in the Driscoll South building, room 3, directly below the bookstore and next to the Pioneer ID Card office.
+The Veterans Services staff is your primary point of contact for any military- or veteran-related issues, concerns, or questions you may have.
+We're located in the Mary Reed Building, Room 024.

 - Comprehensive GI Bill and Military Assistance Counseling for current and incoming students

 - Connection to on-campus and off-campus resources for veterans and their families

 - Transition and student engagement assistance

 - Employment search assistance

 Speak To Us About The Many Different Ways to Pay for College